 What’s the Best Treatment for Your Sagging Neck and Jowls?
-Randy Wong, MD on 27 Nov 2018
+Dr Honolulu on 27 Nov 2018

 One of the very first signs of aging are the jowls.
 Jowls can distort your face, making it look of heaviness to drooping, sagging skin and fat which hinders the look of natural balance and beauty of your face.